 These can not be eliminated from the data set and they play a role in the percentage and cumulative analysis of each color compared to entire data set.

-Shown below are two Pareto diagrams showing the same information in two formats.
+Shown below are two single bar charts showing the same information in two formats.
 The one with the OTHERS category allow more visibility and readability on the vital few.

 The add-on that a Pareto diagram has that a typical column chart does not is a cumulative line in the graph and numerical data on category contribution on the data set as individual and sum of the next.